-Many busy businessmen and women that I deal with use this as an excuse: "I forgot to eat".
+Many busy people that I deal with use this as an excuse: "I forgot to eat".
 "No you mean that it's not a priority" is my response.
 If you actually sit down, think about actually what you want from your training or fitness goals then building a routine around that is the key to being successful.
-Sourcing a trainer who can accommodate a time where you can’t make an excuse not to come.
-Look for a meal prep company or a restaurant to prepare your meals for the day.
+Sourcing a trainer who can make you accountable in showing up for your session is a start.
 Making sure that you make yourself accountable for your actions will help with creating a routine to adhere to.

 Pull the trigger